Mexican Hayride: Production

 Mexican Hayride was filmed from June 11 through August 12, 1948.
 Early plans for production called for the film to be made in Technicolor.

 Both Costello and Abbott objected to the making of this film.
 Costello wanted a different cast, including Carmen Miranda and Lucille Ball, while Abbott simply hated the script.
 They were both suspended for a week, and filming began only two days behind schedule.

-Costello's brother Pat plays one of the detectives on his trail.